churchers/vm-bhyve/README.md

     # vm install testvm FreeBSD-10.1-RELEASE-amd64-disc1.iso
     # vm console testvm

+You can also specify the foreground option to run the guest directly on your terminal:

+    # vm -f install testvm FreeBSD-10.1-RELEASE-amd64-disc1.iso

 Once installation has finished, you can reboot the guest from inside the console and it will boot up into the new OS (assuming installation was successful).
 Further reboots will work as expected and